k8spatterns/examples/README.md

 This GitHub project contains the examples from the "Kubernetes Patterns" book by [Bilgin Ibryam](https://github.com/bibryam) and [Roland Huß](https://github.com/rhuss) (_to be announced soon_)
 Each of the examples is contained in an extra directory per pattern and is self contained.

-Installation instructions for running the examples are summarized in an extra [installation](INSTALL.adoc) page.
+Installation instructions for the examples' prerequisites are summarized in [INSTALL](INSTALL.adoc).
-By default, you just need a vanilla Kubernetes installation.
+By default, you just need access to a vanilla Kubernetes installation, like Minikube.
 If addons are required, the example description explains this additional requirement.

 For feedback, issues or questions in general, please use the [issue tracker](https://github.com/bibryam/k8spatterns/issues) to open issues.
+Also we love contributions like spelling fixes, bug fixes, improvements, ...
+Please open Pull Requests, we are happy to review them !

 ## Patterns